Campeon254/ETL_Midterm_Calvin_035/README.md

 - Loaded `raw_data.csv` and `incremental_data.csv` using **Pandas**.
 - Inspected the data using `.info()`, `.head()`, and `.isnull()`.
 - Identified and reported missing values, duplicates, and unusual placeholders like `'?'`, `'N/A'`, or `'None'`.
+- Visualization for the difference between the raw data and incremental data.

 ### B) Transformation